course-details-portlet

 Admission to a master programme.

-Students admitted to other master’s programs have access to the course, but must clarify with their department whether it is approved as part of their degree.
+Those in other master’s programs can take the course but must confirm with their department whether it counts toward their degree.

 Course materials